RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

 = 4.7.7 (2015-10-19) =
-* Fixed bug: Optimized checking for plugin updates.
+* Enhanced: Optimized checking for plugin updates.

 = 4.7.6 (2015-10-07) =
 * Enhanced: Feeds that fail to validate due to whitespace at the beginning are now supported by the plugin.